UpadhyayAshmita/GenCorr/README.md

 sbatch shell/coh2_block.sh
 ```
 You can change the R script you call inside the shell script and run the complete model and replication dataset for the subset model; just change the trait name and R script path in the bash script
-You can get the coheritability breakdown dataset for the four target traits in complete and replicated scenarios by running the .py script from the compute node in HPC for complete model
+You can get the coheritability breakdown dataset for the four target traits in complete and replicated scenarios by running the .py script from the compute node in HPC for the complete model
 ```
 source(./scripts/03_combine.py)
 # This file can be used to aggregate coheritability runs from multiple workers